AlwinHughes/WeatherText/README.md

 **WeatherText**
 ===============
-Weather text is a text based service allowign anyone with access to a mobile phone to recieve live updating weather information on their mobile.
+WeatherText is a text based service allowign anyone with access to a mobile phone to recieve live updating weather information on their mobile.